Working with the independent and voluntary sector in adult social care

 - personal assistants, family or informal carers working with and supporting people in Brighton & Hove

 - directly employed city council staff, (please refer to opportunities on the Wave)

 Our Training Schedule of Courses April to July 2015 (PDF 369KB) covers essential areas that adult social care workers, senior staff and managers need for their development so they can continue to provide excellent services across the city.
-The programme covers induction programmes, health and safety, management courses, safeguarding, specialist training and specialist training.
+The programme includes induction, health and safety, management, safeguarding and specialist training courses.